ImperialPlugins/unturned-docker/README.md

 $ export SERVER_TYPE=rm4
 ```

-If you are not using the dedicated server app (1110390), you must also specify  STEAM_USERNAME, STEAM_PASSWORD and STEAM_GUARD_TOKEN (optional).
+If you are not using the dedicated server app (1110390), you must also specify STEAM_USERNAME, STEAM_PASSWORD and STEAM_GUARD_TOKEN.
 ```sh
 $ export STEAM_USERNAME=YourUsername
 $ export STEAM_PASSWORD=YourPassword